-Only test yourself on the cards in box three every Friday.
-If you get the answer correct, the card stays in box three.
+Test yourself on the cards in box two every Tuesday and Thursday.
+If you get the answer comoves to box three.
 If you don't get the answer correct, it moves back to box one.

 Revision Menu

 You will have a lot or revision to do for a lot of different subjects - it is really important you vary your revision strategies to make sure you stay on-track and engaged with your revision.